 - hand (n.)

-Meaning "person who does something with his hands" is from 1580s, hence "hired workman" (1630s) and "sailor in a ship's crew" (1660s).
+Meaning "manual worker, person who does something with his hands" is from 1580s, hence "hired workman" (1630s) and "sailor in a ship's crew" (1660s).
+Meaning "agency, part in doing something" is from 1590s.
 Clock and watch sense is from 1570s.
 Meaning "round of applause" is from 1838.
 The linear measure of 4 inches (originally 3) is from 1560s, now used only in giving the height of horses.
 The meaning "playing cards held in one player's hand" is from 1620s; that of "a round at a card game" is from 1620s.
+Meaning "handwriting" is from late 14c.; also "one's style of penmanship" (early 15c.).
+The word in reference to the various uses of hands in making a pledge is by c.
+1200; specifically "one's pledge of marriage" by late 14c.

-First hand, second hand, etc. (mid-15c.) are from the notion of something being passed down from hand to hand.
+First hand, second hand, etc. (mid-15c.) are from the notion of something being passed from hand to hand.
+At hand is from c.
+1200 as "near in time," c.
+1300 as "within reach."
 Out of hand (1590s) is opposite of in hand "under control" (c.
 1200).
-Hand over fist (1825) is suggestive of sailors and fishermen hauling in nets.
-Hand jive is from 1958.
+Adverbial phrase hand-over-fist (1803) is nautical, suggestive of hauling or climbing by passing the hands one before the other alternately.
 To win something hands down (1855) is from horse racing, from a jockey's gesture of letting the reins go loose in an easy victory.

 The Two Thousand Guinea Stakes was not the best contested one that it has been our fortune to assist at. ...
 [T]hey were won by Meteor, with Scott for his rider; who went by the post with his hands down, the easiest of all easy half-lengths.
 Wiseacre certainly did the best in his power to spoil his position, and Misdeal was at one time a little vexatious. ["The Sportsman," report from April 26, 1840]

-To hand it to (someone) "acknowledge someone's ability" is slang from c.1906.
-Phrase on the one hand ... on the other hand is recorded from 1630s, a figurative use of the physical sense of hand in reference to position on one side or the other side of the body (as in the lefthand side), which goes back to Old English Hands up! as a command from a policeman, robber, etc., is from 1873.
+Phrase on the one hand ... on the other hand is recorded from 1630s, a figurative use of the physical sense of hand in reference to position on one side or the other side of the body (as in the lefthand side), which goes back to Old English Hands up! as a command from a policeman, robber, etc., is from 1863, from the image of holding up one's hands as a token of submission or non-resistance.
+Hand-to-hand "in close contact," of fighting, is from c.
+1400.
 Hand-to-mouth is from c.
 1500.
 Hand-in-hand attested from c.
 1500 as "with hands clasped;" figurative sense of "concurrently" recorded from 1570s.

 - hand (v.)